-An East Haddam attorney who was sentenced to one year in prison, but saw his sentence reduced to 30 days and two years of probation for two separate drunken-driving offenses, has now been suspended from practicing law in Connecticut.
+An East Haddam attorney who was sentenced to 30 days in prison for driving with a suspended license and two years of probation, has now been suspended from practicing law in Connecticut.

-The Office of the Chief Disciplinary Counsel had recommended that Paul Buhl be suspended from practicing law for two years over his criminal convictions, which also included operating a motor vehicle without registration.
-In his April 12 ruling, Middletown Superior Court Judge Jose Suarez scolded Buhl for not showing remorse.
+The Office of the Chief Disciplinary Counsel had recommended that Paul Buhl be suspended from practicing law for two years over his criminal convictions, which included operating a motor vehicle with a suspended license.
+In his April 12 ruling, Middletown Superior Court Judge Jose Suarez noted Buhl did not show remorse.

 “The factors that weigh heavily on the court are the defendant’s two separate convictions for operating a motor vehicle under the influence of alcohol, the conviction for operating a motor vehicle under suspension, the defendant’s refusal to acknowledge the wrongful nature of his conduct, and the defendant’s lack of remorse,” Suarez ruled.